evanyeyeye/rainbow/docs/agilent/ms.rst

 Note that the TIC stored in the footer is not always the exact sum of the raw intensities.

 A data segment for a single retention time can be visualized by the following diagram.
-The segments are not drawn to scale.
+The inner segments are not drawn to scale.

 .. code-block:: text